booksummaries/booksummaries/_books/7-habits-of-highly-effective-people.md

 # In a nutshell

 {:.nutshell}
 To be effective, you must come from a place of authenticity, sticking to your values and building from each of the seven habits.
+Know what your goals are, and how they align with your values.
+Then **go out there and do it**, prioritising the important things.

 1. Be Proactive
 -	*Adopt a persepective of responsibility for your actions, reactions, and results*